Suomalainen1976/thunderapi/README.md

 # ThunderAPI

-> A node.js wrapper to get profile and squadron data from War Thunder
+> A node.js scraper to get profile and squadron data from War Thunder

 ## About